By AVIGAIL GORDON

 It places women’s inherent personhood after their roles as daughters and sisters.
 It undermines the request for acknowledging agency and offering respect even as it attempts to make it.
 It also implies that these women would somehow be less fully people- or at least harder to see that way -simply because they were wearing something comfortable that happens to also be form-fitting.

 Telling women what to wear won’t prevent them from being assaulted, but teaching our children of both genders to respect other people and their bodies might.
 Sexual urges are powerful but can be controlled, and we must teach our children that those urges should never be imposed on another person.
+Especially considering sexual urges can be personally taken care of without involving another person.
+For example, whether you’re a woman or man you could learn the facts regarding various sex toys and acts that can help fulfill various sexual urges one may feel.
 Teaching them that their bodies aren’t shameful might, too.